Julien1793/Test-Application-Arcgis-Javascript/README.md

 This application can't be hosted because it uses internal Vinci autoroutes urls.
 The urls have been remove from the code.

 This application include  :
-- services call from portal and arcgis server;
+- services call hosted on portal and arcgis server;
-- custom API hosted on arcgis server;
+- call custom API hosted on arcgis server;
 - dynamic load of WFS stream from IGN;
 - dynamic edit layer from popup;
 - a custom widget that can make localisation along the highways.